The Day that took Early Years Creativity into the Future

 The value of taking time to establish collaborations and partnerships should not be underestimated, it results in strong bids, this needs to be built into individual and organisational practice

 4. Download the World Cafe Summary DocumentWorld Cafe Gw Pdf

 At Take Art, we are campaigning to keep it real for children in Somerset and beyond.
 It’s great to listen to talk and debate - now we need to put the thinking into action and DO.
 Keep up the conversation and follow #SSBN18 and @TakeArtEY

 To request photos or more information please contact Ruth Copping or Louise Monks at Take Art Ltd. Email firstname.lastname@example.org or call 01460 249450.

 More Early Years Innovations

-Taking place over two-years, Hopper will bring specially created theatre shows into, pre-schools, nurseries, theatres, libraries and children’s centres, focusing on children from less advantaged areas.More info
+Taking place over two-years, Hopper brought specially created theatre shows into, pre-schools, nurseries, theatres, libraries and children’s centres, focusing on children from less advantaged areas.More info

 Small Steps Big Noise was made possible due to funding from the Paul Hamlyn Foundation and Youth Music.